bd-j/forcepho/demo/demo_mosaic/readme.md

 In addition the header contains information about the WCS, the filter, and the S/N.

-The dither pattern is a 9-point pattern taken from NIRCAM documentation, and appropriate fro rteconstructing properly sampled iumages from subsampled images usin drizzle.
+The dither pattern is a 9-point pattern taken from NIRCAM documentation, and appropriate fro reconstructing properly sampled images from subsampled images using `drizzle`.

 ## `mosaic_combine_dithers.py`

-This script uses `drizzlepac` from STScI to combine the dithers produced by `mosaic_make_dithers.py` into a single mosiac.
+This script uses `drizzlepac` from STScI to combine the dithers produced by `mosaic_make_dithers.py` into a single mosaic.
 Adjustable parameters include `pixfrac`

 ## `mosaic_fit.py`